 Rare genetic variants may be present that could lead to false-negative or false-positive results.
 Other variants in the primer binding regions can affect the testing, and ultimately, the genotype assessment made.

-Specimens may contain donor DNA if obtained from patients who received heterologous blood transfusions or allogeneic blood or marrow transplantation.
+Specimens may contain donor DNA if obtained from patients who have received non-leukocyte reduced blood transfusions or allogeneic hematopoietic stem cell transplantation.
 Results from specimens obtained under these circumstances may not accurately reflect the recipient's genotype.
-For individuals who have received blood transfusions, the genotype usually reverts to that of the recipient within 6 weeks.
-For individuals who have received allogeneic blood or marrow transplantation, a pretransplant DNA specimen is recommended for testing.
+For individuals who have received non-leukocyte reduced blood transfusions, the genotype usually reverts to that of the recipient within 6 weeks.
+For individuals who have received allogeneic hematopoietic stem cell transplantation, a pretransplant DNA specimen is recommended for testing.

 Dihydropyrimidine dehydrogenase (DPYD) genetic test results in patients who have undergone liver transplantation may not accurately reflect the patient's DPYD status.

 Test results should be interpreted in the context of clinical findings, family history, and other laboratory data.
-Large deletions or rearrangements are not detected by this assay, and these may affect DPYD protein expression and their impact on fluoropyrimidine-related side effects and tumor response.
+Large deletions or rearrangements are not detected by this assay, and these may affect DPD protein expression and the impact on fluoropyrimidine-related side effects and tumor response.

 This test is not designed to provide specific dosing or drug selection recommendations and is to be used as an aid to clinical decision making only.
 Drug-label guidance should be used when dosing patients with medications regardless of the predicted phenotype.